xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 I'm impressed with the open development of the plugin.
 I highly recommend looking at the [tickets](https://github.com/intellij-rust/intellij-rust/issues) to get a feel for the developers priorities.

 The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
-The darcula theme is reminiscent of Sublime Text.
-As with most kitchen sink IDEs: you're best served on a fast machine.
-I hope you'll try the Rust integration.
+The darcula theme is reminiscent of Sublime Text: easy on the eyes and attractive.
+As with most kitchen sink IDEs, you are best served on a fast machine.
+I recommend giving the Rust plugin a try.

 [The official project page has way more information](https://intellij-rust.github.io)